 Video streaming also encompasses video games.
-Many internet users enjoy watching game streams, but especially in the context of organized competitive gaming – eSports.
-The eSports market is thriving in Poland, both in terms of revenue and viewership. eSports fans are more interested in streaming than casual gamers – many of them watch streams daily, usually on Twitch.
+Many internet users enjoy watching game streams, but especially in the context of organized competitive gaming.
+The e-sports market is thriving in Poland, both in terms of revenue and viewership.
+E-sports fans are more interested in streaming than casual gamers – they especially prefer to watch competitive and professional gameplays on YouTube streaming.

 Podcasts are another division of audio streaming that is becoming fashionable in Poland.
-Listeners are mostly adults who use smartphones or laptops to access podcasts.
-Listening habits are different than they are for music – a podcast can be an hour long and requires more focus than music, which is probably why most podcast listeners only partake in the activity a few times per month.
+Users are primarily aged up to 24 years old, who use smartphones or laptops to access podcasts.
+Listening habits are different than they are for music – a podcast can be an hour-long and requires more focus than music, which is probably why most podcast listeners only partake in the activity a few times per week.

 The growth of online streaming can be seen across all video and audio domains.
 This growth is expected to continue in the coming years.
-Users love the comfort and convenience, and producers from various media branches are eager to delve into the new possibilities.
+Users love comfort and convenience, and producers from various media branches are eager to explore the new possibilities.
 Thus, streaming has a secure future in multiple media industries in Poland.